LoganHX/metal-dialect/README.md

 - Make

 ## Getting Started
-- To build the LLVM project, the Metal project and the examples, run:
+- To build the LLVM project, and this, run:
 ```
 make all
 ```